ReScience/ReScience-submission/article/Larisch-2018.md

 To archive a good performance on the execution of the model, the Python code is compiled in C++.
 With that, ANNarchy make it easy to implement the a neuronal network model and show good performances [@Vitay2015].

-As mentioned in the original publication, to reproduce the voltage-clamp experiment, the pairing repetition task and the STDP learning window we set $\bar{bar{u}} = u_{ref}$.
+As mentioned in the original publication, to reproduce the voltage-clamp experiment, the pairing repetition task, the STDP learning window and the burst spiking experiments we set $\bar{bar{u}} = u_{ref}$.
 The implementation of the network for this tasks can be found in **net_fix.py**.
-For the connectivity experiments and for the emergent of stable weights, the homeostatic mechanism dynamic as described in the original publication [@Clopath2010].
+For the connectivity experiments, the emergent of V1 simple cells like receptive fields and for the emergent of stable weights, the homeostatic mechanism dynamic as described in the original publication [@Clopath2010].
 The network with a dynamic homeostatic mechanism can be found in **net_homeostatic.py**.
 The following explanation of the network implementation is from the **net_homeostatic.py**.